roadwarriorslive/Pipulate/README.md

 ## Who Am I?

 Hello World!
 I'm Mike Levin, an SEO in New York City.
-That is, I help people connect their website content with their intended audience, and I'm here to teach you how to do the same, perchance to learn a little Python 3.5 programming as you go.
+That is, I help people like you connect website content with ***your*** intended audience, and I'm here to teach you how to do the same, perchance to learn a little Python 3.5 programming as you go.

 ***My*** intended audience for this project is SEO specialists looking for